 Since 2005, there has been increased focus on the design of teaching and learning spaces that better support students’ active engagement in their own learning.
 A key result has been the creation of the Teaching and Learning Spaces Working Group (TLSWG) by the Provost in 2006.
 Intended to create a vision for teaching and learning space development aligned with University directions, the working group establishes teaching and learning space principles and standards, identifies teaching and learning space needs, sets priorities and recommends funding for improvements to teaching and learning spaces at McGill.

-As of 2011, the University Teaching Labs Working Group (UTLWG) has also recently begun to fund improvements to teaching labs in order to improve discipline-specific spaces across campus.
+As of 2011, the University Teaching Labs Working Group (UTLWG) has also begun funding improvements to teaching laboratory spaces across campus.

 In the past year alone (2013), 7 major classrooms have been renovated:

 - Stewart Biology S3/4: 47 seats

 - McIntyre CyberMed (2nd floor): Three new active learning classrooms of 80 seats each, as well as numerous smaller seminar rooms

 Further, four smaller classroom renovations have been funded, and audiovisual/computer replacements or upgrades have been funded in 11 rooms.

 Looking ahead, three other large classrooms on campus will be renovated in 2014: Education 129, Arts W-120, and McConnell Engineering 10, in addition to multiple smaller projects.